diksha2798/tax-calculator/README.md

 # Overall income is calculated by this formula -
 # (((Gross annual salary+ extra income)-Deduction)-800000)*0.3/0.4/0.1
-# (0.3/0.4/0.1- this value is based on ax rate for different age group)
+# (0.3/0.4/0.1- this value is based on tax rate for different age group)